andreapassini/DontLetLukeFall/Documentation/GDD.md

 ## Gameplay Synopsis
 Don't Let Luke Fall is a 2D Platformer game within a dark environment and a tense mood.
 Luke has been trapped, by the Darkness, into one of his own nightmares, the only way for him to wake up is to reach the end of the level where a light will awake him.
-You will be able to forsee the next 3 moves of Luke, each will last for 5 seconds.
+You will be able to foresee the next 3 moves of Luke, each will last for 5 seconds.
 Based on this information place one of the 3 platforms at your disposal in the right position.
 After being positioned a new platform will appear in the slot with a slight dealy.
 <br>
 # Gameplay